 How High Blood Pressure Causes Atherosclerosis

 When the heart beats, it pushes blood through the arteries in your entire body.
 Higher blood pressures mean that with each beat, arteries throughout the body swell and stretch more than they would normally.
 This stretching can injure the endothelium, the delicate lining of all arteries, causing arteries to become stiffer over time.

 Healthy endothelium actively works to prevent atherosclerosis -- also called hardening of the arteries -- from developing.
-Injured endothelium, on the other hand, attracts more "bad" LDL cholesterol and white blood cells.
+Injured endothelium, on the other hand, allows more "bad" LDL cholesterol and white blood cells to enter the lining of the artery.
 The cholesterol and cells build up in the artery wall, eventually forming the plaque of atherosclerosis.

 Plaque is dangerous.
-Although it often grows without symptoms for years, plaque can suddenly rupture, forming a blood clot that blocks the artery.
+Although it often grows without symptoms for years, plaque can suddenly rupture, forming a blood clot that blocks the artery, which keeps oxygen from getting to the heart muscle or the brain.
 The result can be a heart attack or stroke.